shreeramGIT/password-validation/Readme.md

 ## Instruction

-mvn install - To Compile and unit test mvn exec:java -Dexec.mainClass=Main - To run all the test cases
+mvn install - To Compile and unit test\n mvn exec:java -Dexec.mainClass=Main - To run all the test cases\n

 Note.
 More test cases can be added to the passwords.json file.